Active Classification of Moving Targets with Learned Control Policies: Simulated Results

 \subsection{Baselines}

 There are no existing approaches that address the problem of active classification of dynamic targets without relying on an available observation model.
-Therefore, the baselines used for comparison are: \begin{itemize} \item \textbf{Hand-crafted}: Hard-coded policy that guides the drone to a position 2~m in front of an unobserved target, pointing the camera at it. \item \textbf{Single-target (Ours)}: This is an ablation of our method.
+Therefore, the baselines used for comparison are: \begin{itemize} \item \textbf{Hand-crafted}: Hard-coded policy that guides the drone to a position \qty{2}{\meter} in front of an unobserved target, pointing the camera at it. \item \textbf{Single-target (Ours)}: This is an ablation of our method.
 A learned single-target policy is given the information of an unobserved target and guides the drone to viewpoints allowing it to classify it as fast as possible.
 It is trained in scenarios with just one target. \item \textbf{LSTM encoder~\cite{meverett2021,britogompc}}: The self-attention and attention pooling layers are substituted by a linear layer followed by an LSTM.
 Every unclassified target is inversely sorted by proximity to the drone.
-The first layer encodes each target's information, and the sequence is fed into the LSTM. \item \textbf{DeepSets decoder~\cite{Hsu2021}}: We replace the attention pooling layer by a mean pooling layer. \end{itemize}
+The first layer encodes each target's information, and the sequence is fed into the LSTM. \item \textbf{DeepSets decoder~\cite{Hsu2021}}: We replace the attention pooling layer by a mean pooling layer. \end{itemize} \newcont{The latter two baselines are recently proposed scalable architectures employed in different, albeit similar~\cite{Hsu2021}, problems.}